teknopaul/binjs/INSTALL.md

    This project is buit with scripts called ./build.sh which call the builds for bash and v8 and runjs and because root permissions are needed installs with a separate script.
+To verify that you have the required build tool to compile the source run checkdeps.sh and install usign yum or apt-get what ever is reported as missing.
+Then compile and install with.

     ./build.sh
     sudo ./install.sh